 Sources of information on fibromyalgia

 We asked people if and how they got information about fibromyalgia.
 It was quite common for people to feel like they were just given a leaflet and sent away with not much else after they were diagnosed.
 Most people wanted more information than they were given and sought this out from a range of other sources such as the internet, books, online or face-face support groups and through talking to others.
-However, some people like Aleysha, Bette and Audra felt that talking to other people with fibromyalgia could sometimes be less helpful .
+However, some people like Sonia, Bette and Audra felt that talking to other people with fibromyalgia could sometimes be less helpful .
 Some people said they didn’t know how to find information and wanted more signposting.

 Julie says she only got a leaflet and feels let down at the lack of information she got from her doctor.
 She wants more info on how to cope with the pain.